New Insurance Industry Analytics

 Little: Well, I think, unfortunately, in most claims departments, information is divided up into data silos, and that includes claims management systems that can only provide basic and limited reporting to separate litigation management systems as well as separate reinsurance systems and customer data repositories, just to name a few.

 The problem with this is that fractured data leads to obviously a number of issues that impede success.
-So for instance, when a claims operation accesses data from multiple data basis, there is no one single version of the truth or claim.
+So for instance, when a claims operation accesses data from multiple databases, there is no one single version of the truth or claim.
 So there is a greater likelihood that the claims adjuster may get multiple answers, right or wrong, from the data.

 Further exacerbating to the claims handler is the fact that he or she may have to go to multiple source systems or people for an answer.
 So this is obviously very costly for a claims organization, especially since you consider that a lot of claims organizations are under a lot of cost takeout needs and controls right now.